-VAT100 Introduction to Veterinary Assisting 6 credit hours
+VAT100 Introduction to Veterinary Assisting

 This class will introduce students to the role of the Veterinary Assistant as a member of an animal care team.
 Emphasis will be on OSHA, safety protocols, cleaning and disinfection.
 This class is designed to familiarize students with general veterinary office procedures.
 Students will learn to greet clients, answer the telephone, schedule appointments, admit patients, perform basic filing, and maintain and retrieve medical records.
 Students will also understand basic invoicing, billing, and payment and account procedures.
 Topics in human-animal bond, professional and appropriate appearance and language in the workplace are discussed.
 Students will also learn the correct use of electronic communication in the veterinary care center.
-Pre-requisites: None will learn the structure of medical terms and abbreviations.
-Large and small breed recognition, identifying normal and abnormal animal behavior, and proper restraint of large and small animals are also discussed.
-Pre-requisites: None